syl20bnr/spacemacs-elpa-mirror/melpa/isearch+-readme.txt

    - `C-z 0' (`isearchp-reset-filter-predicate') resets
      `isearch-filter-predicate' to its original (default) value.

+   - `C-z c' (`isearchp-columns') adds a filter predicate that limits search between two columns (or before/after a column).

+   - `C-z n' (`isearchp-defun-filter-predicate') names the current suite of filter predicates, creating a named predicate that does the same thing.
+(You can use that name with `C-z -' to remove that predicate.)
+With a prefix arg it can also set or save (i.e., do what `C-z !' or `C-z s' does).

    - `C-z p' (`isearchp-toggle-showing-filter-prompt-prefixes') toggles option `isearchp-show-filter-prompt-prefixes-flag', which controls whether to show filter prefixes in the Isearch